Transforming Customer Interactions With AI-Augmented Customer Experience

 - I created a blanket correspondence that I emailed out to several possible sources, asking for their insight on the topic.
 Then I went on LinkedIn and searched for people who were posting about the topic for possible sources.

-- Phase 3: Organizing Research
+- Phase 3: Organizing research

 - Time spent: 2 hours